Community Homeless Information & Access Line (CHIA)

 What is CHIA?

-CHIA is a community homeless information phone line serving the City of Lynchburg and the four surrounding counties: Amherst, Appomattox, Bedford, and Campbell.*
+CHIA is a dedicated phone line for people experiencing or facing homelessness in the City of Lynchburg or the four surrounding counties: Amherst, Appomattox, Bedford, and Campbell.*

 *If you need resources for another area, please visit the community resource map.